andresgalante/andresgalante.github.io/_posts/2015-02-10-gulp-guide-for-designers.markdown

 title:  "Gulp guide for designers"
 date:   2015-02-09 23:05:36
 categories: howto
-tags: Patternfly, setup, Gulp, BrowserSync
+tags: Patternfly setup Gulp BrowserSync
 ---

 [Gulp](http://gulpjs.com) is a Task / Build runner.
 It's easy to use, has a simple api, and is efficient.
 Gulp.js makes use of pipes for streaming data that needs to be processed.